 "Mature love is not caught up in a fantasy.
 It is willing to see someone for who they are and choosing to love them fully."— Thema Davis

 A common saying "love is blind" is a myth only.
 True love is not blind, only infatuation is.

-Unknown, "Infatuation is when you find someone perfect.
+Someone says "Infatuation is when you find someone perfect.
 Love is when you realize they aren’t perfect and it doesn’t matter."